BIO2028 : Biodiversity, Ecology and Conservation

-To introduce biodiversity science, ecological theory and conservation biology as evidence-based scientific disciplines; to complement other Stage 2 content on vertebrate Biology and evolution; to provide the background for further study of biodiversity, ecology and conservation at Stage 3.
+To develop students’ appreciation of biodiversity science, ecological theory and conservation biology as evidence-based scientific disciplines; to provide the background for further study of biodiversity, ecology and conservation at Stage 3.

 Outline Of Syllabus

-This module deals with the diversification of life from its origins to the present day, and the natural and anthropogenic influences that have produced patterns of biodiversity observed in space and through time, .
-The module introduces ecological theory and underlying models to quantify ecological processes and simplify complex ecological datasets.
-Against this background it also introduces conservation biology, focusing on the presentation and interpretation of evidence about human impacts on species and ecosystems, and the exploration of potential solutions to problems based on both science and practice.
+This module deals with the diversification of life from its origins to the present day, and the natural and anthropogenic influences that have produced patterns of biodiversity observed in space and through time.
+The module develops theory of ecological patterns and processes.
+Against this background it also deals with conservation biology, focusing on the presentation and interpretation of evidence about impacts on species and ecosystems, and the exploration of potential solutions to problems based on both science and practice.